vaeth/calc-extension/README.md

 brief or mid-long calculations: in daily “browser” life, as a mathematician, or as a programmer - there is support for all needs.
-Since version 2.0, quite some usability features have been added to support more lengthy sessions (saving, exporting to Clipboard, etc).
+Since version 2.0, quite some usability features have been added to support more lengthy sessions (saving/restoring, exporting to clipboard, etc).

 The original motivation was to experiment with a Pratt parser.
 Thus, although currently only “simple” formulas of javascript type are